TNTU-F-12-internship/rs-content/content/en/blog/post-5.md

 of the teams was led by Roman Gashynskyi, 4th year student of Ternopil Ivan Puluj National Technical University, who currently does his bachelor studies  in computer sciences at TNTU and Rework-Space within the cooperative education programme.
-Among his teammates were Ivan Osiichuk, also a cooperative education fellow doing his master studies at TNTU and Rework-Space; 4th year student of Ivan Franko National University of Lviv Yaroslav Mashtaliar; TNTU student Nazarii Melnyk as well as TNTU alumnus Aser Kashosi.
+Among his teammates were Ivan Osiichuk, also a cooperative education fellow doing his master studies at TNTU and Rework-Space; Yaroslav Mashtaliar, 4th year student of Ivan Franko National University of Lviv; TNTU student Nazarii Melnyk as well as TNTU alumnus Aser Kashosi.
 The StellOracle project was also supported by TNTU researchers Vitaly Brevus and Yuriy Skorenkyy.